Ministry of Sustainability and the Environment: History

 The Ministry of Sustainability and the Environment (MSE) was established in 1972 as the Ministry of the Environment (ENV).
 It was later renamed the Ministry of Environment and Water Resources (MEWR) in 2004.
 On 25 July 2020, the Ministry was renamed to Ministry of Sustainability and the Environment.

 Responsibilities

 The Ministry is responsible for providing a quality living environment and a high standard of public health, protected against the spread of communicable diseases.
 It also has to ensure a clean and hygienic living environment, as well as managing the complete water cycle – from sourcing, collection, purification, and supply of drinking water; to the treatment of used water and recycling into NEWater; desalination; as well as storm water drainage.
-Since 1 April 2019, it also handles food issues through the Singapore Food Agency.
+Since 1 April 2019, it also handles food issues through the Singapore Food Agency (SFA).

 Organisational structure

-The Ministry oversees three statutory boards – the National Environment Agency (NEA), Public Utilities Board (PUB), and the Singapore Food Agency (SFA).
+The Ministry oversees three statutory boards – the National Environment Agency, Public Utilities Board, and the Singapore Food Agency.